rascasoft/openstack/backporting-changes-from-master-to-stable.md

     rasca@anomalia-rh [~/oslo.db]> git log

-jump into origin/stable/newton and from here create a branch for our fix:
+jump into origin/stable/newton, creating a branch for our fix:

-    rasca@anomalia-rh [~/oslo.db]> git checkout origin/stable/newton
-    rasca@anomalia-rh [~/oslo.db]> git checkout -b backport-mariadb-fix
+    rasca@anomalia-rh [~/oslo.db]> git checkout -b backport-mariadb-fix origin/stable/newton

 Here we can cherry-pick the master commit, by doing this:

-    rasca@anomalia-rh [~/oslo.db]> git cherry-pick 34f9a3ac7a56883f8a2cd2a9a93bc42e5194bc1e
+    rasca@anomalia-rh [~/oslo.db]> git cherry-pick -x 34f9a3ac7a56883f8a2cd2a9a93bc42e5194bc1e

 We can then amend the commit comment so that will reflect its backport nature: